stormytuna/timewasters/plans/README.md

 Obviously don't make it 1 word per day

 Maybe let people change how big the word can be? guessing 4-10 characters might be pretty cool? https://dictionaryapi.dev/ this API seems useful for it

+### Snake

+Pretty simple, also did want to do this standalone anyways so may as well throw it in here.
+Only issue is reading inputs but i doubt that's hard